Quadratic voting: Germany

-In Leipzig, Germany, Volt Germany – a pan-European party – held its second party congress and used quadratic voting to determine the most valued topics in their party manifesto among its members.
+In Leipzig, Germany, Volt Germany, the national chapter of Volt Europa, a progressive and federalist European political alliance, held its second party congress and used quadratic voting to determine the most valued topics in their party manifesto among its members.
 Partner with Deora, Leapdao, a technology start-up company, launched its quadratic voting software consisting of a "burner wallet".
 Since there was limited time and it was a closed environment, the "burner wallet" with a QR code acted as a private key that allowed congress to access their pre-funded wallet and a list of all the proposals on the voting platform.
 The event was considered a success because it successfully generated a priority list that ranked the importance of the topics.

 Quadratic voting also allowed researchers to analyze voter distributions.
 For example, the topic of Education showed especially high or emotional value to voters with the majority deciding to cast 4 or 9 voice-credits (2 or 3 votes) and a minority casting 25-49 voice-credits (5-7 votes).
 On the other hand, the topic of Renewed Economy showed a more typical distribution with a majority of voters either not vote or max out at 9 voice-credits (3 votes).
 This indicates that there are less emotionally invested voters on this proposal as many of them didn't even spend tokens to vote on it.